cocos/cocos-docs/en/advanced-topics/jsb-sebind.md

 > Note that the static methods of the parent class are not inherited by the child class.

-## Other uses
+## Other Uses

 ### Manual Type Conversion

-`sebind` supports binding traditional SE functions to perform the conversion manually.
+`sebind` supports binding traditional `SE` functions to perform the conversion manually.
 For example:

 ```c++
 bool jsb_sum(se::State &state) {